mcandre/rubberstamp/README.md

 Warning: Validate `cron` schedule syntax for accuracy, such as with [crontab.guru](https://crontab.guru/).
 Misconfigured schedules may fail to parse; run too infrequently; or run too frequently, risking rate limits.

-Warning: Avoid enabling commit based triggers for the rubberstamp action other than `cron`.
-Commit based triggers may create a nasty feedback loop, risking rate limits.
+Warning: Avoid enabling commit triggers for the rubberstamp action other than `cron`.
+Commit triggers may create a nasty feedback loop, risking rate limits.

 # UNINSTALL